-Heat In The Blood is one of many possible underlying factors from a TCM perspective for health issues, such as acne, aplastic anemia, dermatitis, eczema, furuncles (boils), hemorrhoids, liver cancer - hepatocellular carcinoma (hcc), psoriasis, toothache among others, often involving layered combinations of issues.
+Heat In The Blood is one of many possible underlying factors from a TCM perspective for health issues such as acne, aplastic anemia, dermatitis, eczema, furuncles (boils), hemorrhoids, liver cancer - hepatocellular carcinoma (hcc), psoriasis, and/or toothache.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, heat in the blood is referenced in the following acupuncture protocol sections: